realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 ### Inspiration
 - Have a pure domain layer that adheres to Alan Kay and Yegor Bugayenko OO styles
   - BOOP stands for "Back-to Object Oriented Programming" or "Bugayenko Object Oriented Programming"
+  - Writing code that is easy to change & comprehend quickly using English prose.
+  - Back to basics approach for Java coding style in the Domain layer for Role objects.
+  - Built to have any Role object be easily separated into an independently horizontally scalable. (ie: microservice)

-  - Note: BOOP is a design pattern that is inspired by:
+- BOOP is a design pattern that is inspired by:
   - Alan Kay's OO style & lectures, HyperCard, the ideas behind Smalltalk.
   - Yegor Bugayenko's lecture series on OOP and book Elegant Objects.
   - David West, PhD's book "Object Thinking"
-  - Writing code that is easy to change & comprehend quickly using English prose.
-  - Back to basics approach for Java coding style in the Domain layer for Role objects.
-  - Built to have any Role object be easily separated into an independently horizontally scalable. (ie: microservice)

 ### Developer Experience
-- Architected by layer, and each layer is grouped by feature, which allows convenient and easy to comprehend navigation of the code.
+- Architected by layer, and each layer is grouped by feature
+- Allows convenient and easy to comprehend navigation of the code.
 - Built to test from start!
 - Everything is fake-able (mock-able) and isolated for ease and speed of testing.